PERSOL HR DATA BANK in APAC

 Working hours

-The working hours shall be arranged as follows: 7 hours a day for a total of 40 hours a week for six workdays in a week or 8 hours a day for a total of 40 hours a week for five workdays a week (Labor Law, Article 77, Paragraph 2).
+The working hours shall be arranged as follows: 7 hours a day for a total of 40 hours a week for six workdays in a week or 8 hours a day for a total of 40 hours a week for five workdays a week (Manpower Law, Article 77, Paragraph 2).

 Entrepreneurs are under an obligation to allow laborers to take a break and leave.
-The period of rest or break between working hours shall be no shorter than half an hour after working for four consecutive hours, and this period of rest shall not be included in the calculation of the Employee's working hours (Labor Law, Article 79, Paragraph 2, Item a).
+The period of rest or break between working hours shall be no shorter than half an hour after working for four consecutive hours, and this period of rest shall not be included in the calculation of the Employee's working hours (Manpower Law, Article 79, Paragraph 2, Item a).

 -

-Collective work agreement
+Collective labor agreement

 -